StanPisotskyi/tasks-manager-client/README.md

 ## Development server

-Run `ng serve` for a dev server.
+git clone and run https://github.com/StanPisotskyi/tasks-manager (see README FILE) Run `docker-compose up` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding